Skip to main content

 dbsupabase/postgres:15.8.1.0855432PostgreSQL database

-The API and Celery services mount the app/ directory for live code reloading during development.
+The API and Celery services mount the host app/ into /workspace/app for live code reloading during development.
+The package is installed editable inside the image, so edits in the host app/launchpad/ tree take effect without a rebuild.

 Supabase Services

-The docker-compose.supabase.yml file provides the full Supabase stack:
+The docker-compose.supabase.yml file is opt-in and provides the full Supabase stack:

 ServiceImagePurpose